DataNerdsMX/fuel-prices-mx/README.md

 This is a useful proof of concept of what can be done with New Relic Insights.

+See the [online report](https://combustibles.datanerds.mx) to explore some data available in the dashboard.

 ![dashboard](docs/dashboard.png "New Relic Insights Dashboard")

 ### How this works